Dave Gross

 Dave Gross (/groʊs/) is a game designer who has worked primarily on role-playing games.

 He is also a magazine editor, and has held the position of Editor-in-Chief at Star Wars Insider and at Amazing Stories.

 Career

-Dave Gross, Michael Mikaelian, and Vic Wertz oversaw Star Wars Insider after Paizo Publishing gained the license from Wizards of the Coast in 2002.
-Paizo kicked off their Pathfinder Tales line with Prince of Wolves (2010) by Gross.
+Dave Gross, Michael Mikaelian, and Vic Wertz managed the Star Wars Insider magazine after Paizo Publishing gained the magazine publishing license from Wizards of the Coast in 2002.
+Paizo began their Pathfinder Tales line with the novel Prince of Wolves (2010) by Gross.
+Other novels by Gross in the line include Master of Devils, Queen of Thorns, King of Chaos, and Lord of Runes.

-Gross joined the team at Beamdog as lead writer for Baldur's Gate: Enhanced Edition in 2012.
+Gross came to work at Beamdog as lead writer for Baldur's Gate: Enhanced Edition in 2012.

 His novels include Forgotten Realms: Black Wolf (2001), and Lord of Stormweather (2003).